h2oai/nitro/py/README.template.md

   - **Simplicity.** Page flow follows code flow.
   - **Conciseness.** Lowest lines of code for expressing solutions to a given problem.
 Less code = less bugs.
   - **Clarity.** Entire apps can be written without jumping through callbacks, request handlers, or event handlers.
-- **Widgets.** Huge library of sophisticated, accessible input controls and data visualization.
+- **Batteries-included.** Huge library of sophisticated, accessibility-friendly widgets and data visualizations.
 - **Library.** Nitro is a library, not a server.
 Integrates with Flask, Tornado, Django, Uvicorn and other frameworks.
-  Use it in existing applications.
+  Can be integrated into your existing applications.
 - **Prototyping-to-production.** Carefully designed API to rapidly prototype new ideas, and progressively improve presentation layout and aesthetics over time without affecting initial implementation simplicity, or sacrificing control.